vidboda/nenufaar/README.md

 *	Variant calling and filtration (GATK, jvarkit, home made perl script)
 *	2nd variant calling step (Platypus) and merging (GATK)
 *	Annotation (via nenufaar_annot.sh)

+Nenufaar comes with two companion scripts, nenufaar_annot which performs the annotation of the VCFs generated with nenufaar, and mnenufaar (for meta-nenufaar) which is a kind of family mode in the sense that it will generate BAMs, merge them and perform the calling in this single BAM.
+The final resulting annotated tsv e.g. from ANNOVAR will contain an extra column 'barcode' which indicates who in the family is heterozygous/homozygous, etc for the considered variant.

 ## Warning